Kylar514/tmux-fzfssh/README.md

 # HostActions

-**HostActions** is an interactive, FZF-driven PowerShell automation framework for managing and executing actions across one or many SSH hosts—either sequentially or in parallel.
+**HostActions** is an interactive, FZF-driven PowerShell ssh host automation tool for managing and executing actions across one or many SSH hosts—either sequentially or in parallel.